-Tzahi I. Yagur is a Partner and the Head of the Antitrust and Competition Group and the Project Finance (BOT-PFI Projects) Group at Pearl Cohen’s Tel Aviv Office.
+Tzahi Yagur is a Partner and Head of the Antitrust and Competition Practice Group.

 Tzahi’s practice also focuses on Project Finance and Infrastructure Tenders (in BOT-PFI method).
-He has over 15 years of experience and reputation in Project Finance and in providing legal services in connection with complex tenders including using the BOT-PFI method.
+He has over 20 years of experience and reputation in Project Finance and in providing legal services in connection with complex tenders including using the BOT-PFI method.
 Tzahi served as the legal counsel of the Ministry of Defense Tender Committee in a project for the Planning, Construction, Financing, Operation and Maintenance of the IDF Training Center in the Negev (known in its Hebrew name: “Ir Ha-Bahaddim”); and the Ministry of Finance and Ministry of Internal Security Inter-ministerial Tender Committee for the tender for a PFI project for the Planning, Construction, Financing and Operation of a privately-managed prison, which was a pioneering project, the first of its type in Israel, using the PFI method in the security field.
 He was also involved in the representation of bidders in other mega infrastructure projects such Road 16 (in Jerusalem), Road 6, and “Ofek Rahav” Project of the Ministry of Defence.
 In addition, Tzahi was involved in the representation of the Shapir Group on the JNET financial closing and in the implementation of the project as well as on the Purple Line financial close.
 Additionally, he advised EGIS on the award of the Network Manager project of NTA and represented the Chinese group of CCECC in several NTA’s transportation projects including the “Aluf-Sadeh” Interchange, the “Holon Interchange” and the “Einstein Junction” in Tel Aviv Jaffa.

-Prior to joining our firm, Tzahi was a Senior Partner in Bar-Kahan Zingelaub & Co. and in Shavit Bar-On Galon Tzin Yagur & Co. in Tel Aviv and worked as a foreign associate in Sullivan & Cromwell, New York, and clerked in the Israeli Supreme Court for the deputy vice-president of the Supreme Court Justice Theodar Or.
+Prior to joining our firm, Tzahi was a Senior Partner Shavit Bar-On Galon Tzin Yagur & Co. in Tel Aviv, worked as a foreign associate in Sullivan & Cromwell, New York, and clerked in the Israeli Supreme Court for the deputy vice-president of the Supreme Court Justice Theodar Or.